Catholic Support of a Medical Mission in 1912

 Through a network of country offices, CMMB works in close collaboration with local Catholic dioceses in Haiti, Kenya, Peru, South Sudan, and Zambia, as well as other countries where medical donations are shipped.

 CMMB remains a member of the Catholic Health Association of the United States.
 These relationships are critical to support the Catholic charity’s trusted global network.
-Over the past 10 years alone, CMMB’s Healing Help program has deployed more than $2 billion worth of medicines, health commodities, and medical supplies to trusted local healthcare partners in 120 countries.
+Over the past 10 years alone, CMMB’s Medical Donations Program has deployed more than $4 billion worth of medicines, health commodities, and medical supplies to trusted local healthcare partners in 120 countries.

 Support for Mother Teresa’s Mission in Calcutta